TRPG0/ArchipelagoULTRAKILL/package/README.md

 1. Download and install [Archipelago](https://github.com/ArchipelagoMW/Archipelago/releases).

-2. Download `ultrakill.apworld` from the mod's [releases page](https://github.com/TRPG0/ArchipelagoULTRAKILL/releases) and add it to your `worlds` folder.
-(Default path: `C:\ProgramData\Archipelago\lib\worlds`)
+2. Download `ultrakill.apworld` from the mod's [releases page](https://github.com/TRPG0/ArchipelagoULTRAKILL/releases) and install it, either by double clicking the `.apworld` file, opening the Archipelago Launcher and selecting "Install APWorld", or by selecting "Browse Files" and adding it to the `custom_worlds` folder.

 3. Set up all `.yaml` files for each player in the multiworld, then add them to the `Players` folder.
-A template can be downloaded for ULTRAKILL from the mod's [releases page.](https://github.com/TRPG0/ArchipelagoULTRAKILL/releases) A guide for advanced settings can be found [here.](https://archipelago.gg/tutorial/Archipelago/advanced_settings/en)
+A template can be downloaded for ULTRAKILL from the mod's [releases page,](https://github.com/TRPG0/ArchipelagoULTRAKILL/releases) or you can click "Generate Template Options" in the Archipelago Launcher.
+A guide for advanced settings can be found [here.](https://archipelago.gg/tutorial/Archipelago/advanced_settings/en)

 4. Run `ArchipelagoGenerate.exe` to generate a game, which will appear in the `output` folder.